jelockwood/pinpoint/README.md

 # Credits
-Based off of works by:  Clive Burlison
+Based off of works by:  Clayton Burlison